Compositions

 • Provides empty placeholder areas (slots)

-• Users must manually add elements into slots
+• You must manually add elements into slots

 Nesting components

-Nesting is the most basic form of component composition, where you add components inside other components:
+Nesting is where you add components inside other components:

 1. 1